-- 16. The report recommendation should be 'moved' by one committee member and 'seconded' by another committee member.
-It then becomes a 'motion' which may be debated before a vote is taken.
-The mover and seconder of the motion may speak for a maximum of 10 minutes when moving the motion.
-Where a report contains more than one recommendation they will be moved as a single motion for debate. - 17.
-Motions relating to the following may be moved and seconded without notice, the Chairman may require the motion to be put in writing to ensure clarity of the motion being considered: - a. an alternative to a recommendation in the report - b. amendments to motions - 18.
-If a committee member wishes to speak they should indicate their intention by raising their hand. - 19.
+- 20.18.
+If a committee member wishes to speak they should indicate their intention by raising their hand. - 21.19.
 The Chairman will decide the order in which speakers will be heard.
-Any committee member who wishes to speak will be given the opportunity to do so unless any of the exceptions contained in these rules of debate apply. - 20.
-Committee members can speak for a maximum of 5 minutes each time they are entitled to speak during a debate subject to paragraph 16. - 21.
-Committee members when speaking must address the Chairman. - 22.
-Councillors must speak strictly to the subject under discussion. - 23.
+Any committee member who wishes to speak will be given the opportunity to do so unless any of the exceptions contained in these rules of debate apply. - 22.20.
+Committee members can speak for a maximum of 510 minutes each time they are entitled to speak during a debate subject to paragraph 16. - 23.21.
+Committee members when speaking must address the Chairman. - 22.Councillors must speak strictly to the subject under discussion. - 23.
 Councillors may speak once on any motion and once on each amendment. - 24.
 If the motion has been amended since the Councillor last spoke, that Councillor may move a further amendment to the motion. - 25.
 Whenever the Chairman stands during a debate the committee must be silent. - 26.
-Any committee member may at any time during a meeting request that the meeting be adjourned for a short period.
-The Chairman of the meeting has discretion to decide whether to agree the request and, if agreed, to determine the length of any such adjournment. - 27.
-The committee member who moved the original motion has a right of reply at the close of the debate on that motion including where it has been amended during the debate.

-28. At the end of a debate on an amendment to a motion, the mover of the amendment has a right to make closing remarks before the Councillor who moved the original motion exercises their right of reply.
+Any committee member may at any time during a meeting request that the meeting be adjourned for a short periodup to one hour.
+The Chairman of the meeting has discretion to decide whether to agree the request and, if agreed, to determine the length of any such adjournment. - 27.If the motion has been amended since the committee member last spoke, that member may move a further amendment to the motion. - 28.
+The committee member who moved the original motion has a right of reply at the close of the debate on that motion or any agreed amendment. - 27.
+The committee member who moved the original motion has a right of reply at the close of the debate on that motion including where it has been amended during the debate. - 29.28.
+If an amendment to a motion has been moved and seconded, the mover of the original motion has the right of reply at the close of the debate on the amendment following the mover of the amendment's closing remarksAt the end of a debate on an amendment to a motion, the mover of the amendment has a right to make closing remarks before the Councillor who moved the original motion exercises their right of reply.